zowe/zowe-cli/docs/PackagesAndPluginGuidelines.md

   - Do NOT place additional `.definition` files in this directory.
 - A `README.md` for instructions about building, testing, etc...
 For more information, see [Documentation Guidelines](../CONTRIBUTING.md#documentation-guidelines).
 - An `index.ts` for exports from your package or plug-in.

+These directories may be under a subpath, such as `packages/cli`.

 ### Package Directories